uvmcs120f2022/Graphics-Starter/README.md

 Read through graphics.h and graphics.cpp and answer the following questions in your branch's README file.
 * Change the dimensions in the init function.
     * What changed when you ran the program?
+The window changed size
 * Change the color in the initGL function.
+The window changed color
 Note: If your graphics program continues to show up as a black box, hide/minimize the executable and show/open it again.
 If that doesn't fix it, the colors will likely show up once you start drawing in the next section.
     * What changed?
     * What values make it gray?
+Cant figure out gray. nevermind. all 0.7s
     * What values make it yellow?
+0 blue and about equal red and green
 * Scroll down to `main` and change the window position.
     * Where is (0, 0)?
 * Change the title.